afolkest/brylic/README.md

 # bryLIC

-This fork builds on the lovely [rLIC](https://github.com/neutrinoceros/rlic) project by neutrinoceros.
+This fork builds on the lovely [rLIC](https://github.com/neutrinoceros/rlic) project by @neutrinoceros.
 Kudos to him.

 ## What is this?